 - Make a butterfly garden that attracts butterflies throughout the growing season.
 You’ll find plans and ideas in the resources below.

-- Robert Graves’ poem “The Caterpillar” can be found in his 1918 poetry book, Fairies and Fusiliers.
+- Something to do #1: Robert Graves’ poem “The Caterpillar” can be found in his 1918 poetry book, Fairies and Fusiliers.

-- There are many patterns online to help with making the Easter card.
+- Something to do #2: There are many patterns online to help with making the Easter card.
 Here is just one idea.

-- Keep a butterfly observation sheet.
+- Something to do #3, 4, & 5: Keep a butterfly observation sheet.
 You can add to it throughout your entire life!
 Very nice observation forms are included in the Butterfly Lapbook listed in the resources below.
 You can also use this Butterfly Observation Form that also includes space for the stage of the butterfly (you might want to design your own form using this one as an example, but listing butterflies common to your area).

-- The narration exercise can be written in the notebook for older students or told by a younger student and transcribed by Mom, then placed in the notebook.
+- Something to do #6: The narration exercise can be written in the notebook for older students or told by a younger student and transcribed by Mom, then placed in the notebook.
 Older students may be interested in substituting a more encyclopedia-type essay.

 - Use the Bible verse listed for copywork or dictation.